Sienci-Labs/Resources/gsender/gs-additional-features.md

 ### Gamepad Shortcuts

 Many users really love this feature since using a controller is convenient (especially for when you're closer to your machine), inexpensive, and makes certain repetitive actions much easier.
-Common options are Xbox, PlayStation, and other third-party controllers available online.
+Common options are Xbox, PlayStation, and other third-party controllers available to buy online.

-You can select one of the preset and tested profiles or create your own.
-To create your own, connect your joystick to your computer and create a new profile using the ‘Add New Gamepad Profile’ button.
-This will enable you to set up multiple profiles if desired, for different controllers, as they each have their own unique ID.
+We have some [pre-made profiles](#tested-gamepads) for gamepads we've already tested with gSender and you can still reference these if you have a different gamepad or want to make your own.
+To create your own, connect your gamepad to your computer and click the ‘Add New Gamepad Profile’ button, then make sure the gamepad is recognized before beginning to assign actions to each button.
+These profiles mean you can set up multiple gamepads if you'd like since they each have their own unique ID.

-If you run into difficulty with getting a particular joystick set up in gSender, consider searching for documentation provided by the manufacturer (for example, <a href="https://support.xbox.com/en-CA/help/hardware-network/controller/connect-xbox-wireless-controller-to-pc" target="_blank" rel="noopener">Xbox</a> or <a href="https://www.playstation.com/en-ca/support/hardware/ps4-pair-dualshock-4-wireless-with-pc-or-mac/" target="_blank" rel="noopener">PlayStation</a>).
-Some joysticks may also require drivers to be downloaded so your computer can read the signals that the joystick sends out.

 ![](/_images/_gsender/_features/_shortcuts/gs_fe_sh_gamepad-add.jpg){.aligncenter .size-full}

+If you run into difficulty with getting a particular gamepad set up in gSender, consider:

+- Some gamepads may require drivers to be downloaded so your computer can read the signals that the gamepad sends out.
+- Go into the gamepad profile while it's connected and click the **Help button** where you'll be able to diagnose whether your gamepad is broken and sending out bad signals.
+- Searching for documentation provided by the manufacturer (for example, <a href="https://support.xbox.com/en-CA/help/hardware-network/controller/connect-xbox-wireless-controller-to-pc" target="_blank" rel="noopener">Xbox</a> or <a href="https://www.playstation.com/en-ca/support/hardware/ps4-pair-dualshock-4-wireless-with-pc-or-mac/" target="_blank" rel="noopener">PlayStation</a>).

-### Tested Gamepads
+#### Tested Gamepads

 To better guarantee your experience using a gamepad in gSender, we’ve taken the time to test a shortlist of some common and affordable options that are easy to source.
 With community help, we hope to continue growing this list of **officially tested gamepads** which currently includes: